If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Audio

 • Due to size constraints, the game features only one voice track on the cartridge, depending on the region.
-Western versions have English-language voices while the Japanese version contains Japanese-language voices of the main cast.
-The in-game text is entirely multi-lingual and is manually selectable in all versions.
+The US and European versions have English-language voices while the Japanese version contains Japanese-language voices.
+However, the language options for the in-game text remain the same throughout all versions.

-• Two sound effects are different between the Japanese and western versions of the game.
-The sound effects in question being the pulley sound in Route 99, and the sound of a rocket exploding in Toy Kingdom.
+• Two sound effects were changed between the Japanese and localized versions of the game.
+The first is the pulley sound in Route 99, and the second is the sound of a rocket exploding in Toy Kingdom.

 (Source: kirbymastah)